mhearne-usgs/diversity/README.md

    violent - I agree, see edit above.
 "Skin in the game" was a suggestion I didn't take, because that just sounds gross.

+ - Has nobody noticed my greatest sin - *Committing to master*.